Ephesians 5

 25Husbands, love your wives, even as Christ also loved the church, and gave himself for it; 26That he might sanctify and cleanse it with the washing of water by the word, 27That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.

 This is the standard: "as Christ also loved the church."
-Not romantic love, not companionate love - though those things can be true.
-But self-sacrificial love.
+Self-sacrificial love.
 The kind that dies.
 The kind that asks nothing back.
 The kind that lays down its own comfort, its own preferences, its own safety for the beloved.

 The "washing of water by the word" is baptism - the public act of being made new.
-Christ does not just cleanse the church; He does it through His Word.
+Christ cleanses the church through His Word.
 He speaks, and what is unclean becomes clean.
 What is broken is made whole.
 This is the pattern of Christ's love: it transforms.

-Christ's purpose for the church is that she be "glorious" - full of beauty, honored, radiant.
-Not perfect in some sterile sense, but alive with the beauty of holiness.
-When you love another person as Christ loved the church, your aim is not control or possession, but their flourishing.
+Christ's purpose for the church is that she be "glorious" - full of beauty, honored, radiant, alive with the beauty of holiness.
+When you love another person as Christ loved the church, your aim is their flourishing.

 Paul returns to the image: "holy and without blemish."
 Holy means set apart for God.
 Without blemish means whole, healed, restored.
 This is what Christ has made the church.
 And this is the measure for any who claim to love: Do your choices move toward making the beloved more whole, more holy, more themselves?